 Where people of the Cherokee nation lived, in what is now North and South Carolina and Georgia, was a great place to live.
 It never got very cold – even in winter it hardly ever snowed – and it never got that hot either.
+In the summer, it did get pretty humid, as it does now.
 There was plenty of water, all year round.

 Allegheny river and Appalachian mountains